wu-zhengdong/wu-zhengdong.github.io/_pages/cv.md

   * Co-authored paper under review: *Perioperative Methylprednisolone was a risk factor for postoperative pulmonary complications in elderly patients undergoing hip fracture surgery*.

 * Research Assistant: *NanFang College of Sun Yat-Sen University, Big Data and Artificial Intelligence Center (BAC), Guangzhou, China.* *(Sept.
 2018 - Jun.
 2020)*
-  * A forecasting research on daily precipitation in the real-world dataset.
+  * A forecasting research on daily precipitation by using Deep Learning and Broad Learning System (BLS) in the real-world dataset.
   * Wrote a paper named *Daily Rainfall Data Construction and Application to Weather Prediction*: A pilot study which has been accepted by ISCAS 2018.
   * Wrote a paper named *Prediction of daily precipitation based on deep learning and broad learning techniques*: A pilot study which has been accepted by ISKE 2019.